Oppodelldog/balkonygardener/README.md

 It also shows a list of time series data from sensors.

 ### Moisture Sensors (Arduino -> Pi)
-I also connected a arduino with 4 moisture sensors to gather data, put it in sqlite db and display the data in a graph.
+I also connected an arduino with 4 moisture sensors to gather data, put it in sqlite db and display the data in a graph.
 The idea was to trigger watering only if plants need water.
 Somehow those moisture sensors did not work repliably.

 ### Ultrasonic sensor (Arduino -> Pi)
-With arduino kits often comes a ultrasonic sensor that measures ditances.
+With arduino kits often comes an ultrasonic sensor that measures ditances.
 I use this to measure the filling level of the water tank.

 ## Conclusion